EMD GP20C-ECO

 The EMD GP20C-ECO is a 2000 hp B-B diesel-electric locomotive built by EMD.
 Although similar to the EMD GP22ECO, the GP20C-ECO follows Canadian Pacific's request for crashworthiness and EPA emission standards with the "C" in the designation denoting crashworthiness of the cab, frame, and fuel tank.
 Canadian Pacific (CP) requested relaxed emission standards (Tier 0+ instead of Tier 2) to cut costs.

 GP20C-ECOs use just enough rebuilt components to designate them a rebuild.
-The GP20C-ECOs feature a new frame, fuel tank, long hood, and cab with CP providing trucks, and alternator (along with many other smaller components), mainly from retired CP GP9s, that are rebuilt and reused in the locomotives.
-The units feature a long hood similar to that of a GP60 and are distinguished by a snoot nose, which set the cab back slightly on the frame to make room for the additional length.
+The GP20C-ECOs feature a new frame, fuel tank,prime mover, long hood, and cab with CP providing trucks, and alternator (along with many other smaller components), mainly from retired CP GP9us, that are rebuilt and reused in the locomotives.
+The units feature a long hood similar to that of a GP60 and are distinguished by a snoot nose with sharper angles, which set the cab back slightly on the frame to make room for the additional length.
 As with the SD30C-ECOs, the GP20C-ECOs are equipped with all-LED lighting, except for the headlights and ditch lights.